Mini1Git/project3340/README.md

 - __17/01/2026, Changes made:__
   - Kayden: Did some formatting to the _readme.md_ document.
 Justification behind this was to incorporate a todo list and a list of updates on specific dates for documentation purposes.
 Feel free to give constructive criticisms on the formatting.
-- __23/01/2026:__ Made some progress in our group meeting.
+- __23/01/2026, Changes made:__ Made some progress in our group meeting.
 Decided on making a delivery app and naming it 'Grillow'.
 Talked about our next steps and then updated the readme formatting.

 ## Comments